Harvard Law School, J.D.

 Government investigations and enforcement actions, including the successful representation of a high-profile U.S. Senator in a multiyear investigatory inquiry by the U.S. Department of Justice, the successful clearing of a U.S. Representative before the House Ethics Committee (in a unanimous vote) after the Office of Congressional Ethics had unanimously found substantial reason to believe that the official had violated conflict-of-interest laws, and dozens of Federal Election Commission and state-agency enforcement actions.

 Recognizing his breadth of knowledge, ability to “get to yes,” and the unique skills he acquired as a former campaign tactician, more and more multi-billion dollar companies and high-profile clients are relying on Chris to navigate them through legal and strategic minefields when the stakes are high.
-Now based in his home state of Texas, Chris maintains a national political law and election law practice representing clients in more than 30 states.
+Now based in his home state of Texas, Chris maintains a national political law and election law practice representing clients from nearly all 50 states.

 To view Chris’s bio in a printable PDF format, click HERE.